The ESSENCE of luxury living: Lucas Bitencourt tells us about his service model for ultra-high net worth clients

 ESSENCE’s Lucas Bitencourt takes personal service above and beyond with his family-run business model

 Lucas Bitencourt has the world at his fingertips.
-In his line of work it's a necessity – he is the managing partner of ESSENCE, a multi-faceted company which is equal parts investment company, advisory firm and lifestyle agency providing services across a variety of sectors for 40 billionaires and their families worldwide.
+In his line of work it's a necessity – he is the managing partner of ESSENCE, which caters to the personal and business affairs of 40 billionaires and their families worldwide.
 This 27-year-old's business lives and dies by the reliability of his network around the globe, ready and waiting to assist him with arranging everything his clients may require at a moment’s notice.

-"It began in Brazil, where my father looked after a number of influential people," Bitencourt explained when we meet him at 5 Hertford Street.
+"The business began with my father, who’s always had a knack for people" Bitencourt explained when we meet him at 5 Hertford Street.
 "When he eventually moved the family to London, he saw an opportunity to continue this service to visiting Brazilians.
 They always wanted his advice about life in London, too.
 There was a great deal of opportunity there, for us to be able to really meet their needs in many ways.
 That’s the root of our business."

 When Bitencourt won the contract for Team USA guests in the London 2012 Olympics, his vision took off, and through word of mouth he has expanded his family-run company into looking after the needs of prominent names in real estate, mining, fashion and more.